dnxjsj/Binary-PUZZLE-GAME/README.md

 "Just a high schooler exploring the limits of data encoding.
 I turned a Rubik's Cube into a 300KB octal stream.
 Looking for someone who can actually solve this."

+(A puzzle that even ChatGPT can't solve, can you?)

 https://sites.google.com/view/puzzle8-23/%ED%99%88